aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_7.rst

 Given that the PV name needs to be unique, in order to avoid name clashes,  the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-30.cfg`` will be automatically updated from a ``Makefile.cfg``.
 The name of the PVs are based on the username.

 The PVs are hosted on a ``softIOC`` which needs to be started before running the application.
 The ``softIOC`` configuration file is generated from a template by running the command ``../Test/Integrated/GenerateEPICSSoftIOCDb.sh``, which will also automatically generate the PV names to match the ones defined in the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-30.cfg``.

+In this example the main application data is written into the corresponding PVs.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-30.cfg
     :language: c++